Things to Do in Cape Town During Cricket World Cup 2027

 City Bowl

-Best for: Restaurants, nightlife, access to Table Mountain
+Best for: Restaurants, bars, easy access to Table Mountain cable car and the Bo-Kaap

 V&A Waterfront